 Adding the black hardware really customized the built-ins, from plain white drawers and cabinets to bold and modern.
 But, I also added simple primed 1×2’s to hide the seams of where each cabinet is placed and the gaps from the wall, floor, and ceiling.
 Then I caulked each seam and painted them a bright white.
 I did the same thing for my built-in bookshelves and all the details are in that post.

 I used a smaller knob on the cabinet doors and used Rub N Buff to create the gold accent.
 It warms it up a little bit and accents the wood tones.
 I also used my favorite free art idea and frames to create a modern mood board.
 Originally, I wanted a corkboard covered in fabric to pin up design images and inspiration.
 But this is much more my style.
 Clean, organized, and simple.
-Plus the frames hide the outlets in the wall that were originally here for the linen area.
+Plus the frames hide the outlets in the wall that was originally here for the linen area.

 Even though I haven’t used this space in the last year or so, since it has been completed I’ve been sitting here almost every day to catch up on blog posts, emails, etc. Plus since I’m also working from home now half of the week, it’s been a nice little area to feel like I’m away from the rest of the house.